ramirezfx/syncgoogledrive/README.md

 # syncgoogledrive
 This script will sync your google drive with a local folder at your HDD hourly or when your PC wakes up from sleep-mode
+Note: The Howto below must be executed as user and NOT as root!

 ## Clone this repo
 Install GIT